Charley Hull wins in Texas to end 6 years without LPGA title

 Hull won for the first time on the LPGA Tour in nearly six years, and the 26-year-old from England crossed the $1 million mark in season earnings.

-She loved the theater of the final hour at Old American Golf Club as much as soaking herself with champagne when she held one for a one-shot victory.
+She loved the theater of the final hour at Old American Golf Club as much as soaking herself with champagne when she held on for a one-shot victory.

 ”I found it exciting,” Hull said. ”When Janet made eagle on 17, I enjoyed that.
 It made me want to birdie the last.
 It was great fun.”